Suomi.fi

 Telephone (switchboard): +358 295 536 000

 The Act on Common Administrative E-Service Support Services (Support Services Act 571/2016) contains provisions on Suomi.fi Messages and the production and development of the service.
-The processing of personal data in Suomi.fi Messages is based on compliance with the DVV’s statutory obligation as referred to in Article 6(1)(c) of the General Data Protection Regulation (EU) 2016/679.
+The processing of personal data in Suomi.fi Messages is therefore based on compliance with the Digital and Population Data Services Agency's statutory obligation.

 4. Personal data retention period

-DVV has set the retention periods of the data in the Suomi.fi Messages register on the basis of the Support Services Act, data protection legislation, the Act on Information Management in Public Administration and other legislation.
+The Digital and Population Data Services Agency has set the retention periods of the data in the Suomi.fi Messages register on the basis of the Support Services Act (sections 12.2, 13.3), data protection legislation, the Act on Information Management in Public Administration and other legislation.

-• Received and sent messages are retained for two (2) years.
-A natural person or company using Suomi.fi Messages can delete messages received by them, in which case they are removed from the Suomi.fi Messages register.
+• Received and sent electronic messages are retained for two (2) years.
+A person or company using Suomi.fi Messages can delete messages they have received or sent.
+The messages deleted by the user are moved to the Deleted folder, where they are stored for 60 days.
+The messages are removed from the register after this period.

-• Event data (i.e. log data) is retained for five (5) years, but in certain situations the retention period may be shorter.
+• Event data (i.e. log data) is retained for five (5) years from the beginning of the calendar year following the event, but in certain situations the retention period may be shorter.
 The data will be deleted from the register and destroyed automatically after the retention period ends.
-DVV has estimated that, with regard to event logs, a five-year (5) retention period is mainly necessary when taking into consideration the limitation periods for the most common offences related to the processing of personal data and the limitation period for offences in office, which is five years.

-• Other data in the Suomi.fi Messages register is retained for ten (10) years after the mailbox has been closed.
+• Other than the abovementioned, data in the Suomi.fi Messages register is retained for ten (10) years after a mailbox has been closed.

 5. Personal data to be processed